 3. You are an employee and uses a company car

-In this case, your employer has incurred the cost of the car (either purchase or lease), and so you would not have these expenses to deduct.
+In this case, your employer has purchased or leased a car under the business.
+Since the company incurred the cost of the car (either purchase or lease), you would not have these expenses to deduct.
 However, because the car is available to you for your personal use, you are considered to have received a taxable benefit from employment, which can be a significant amount.
 If you drive the employer’s car only during business hours, the automobile is not considered available to you for personal use and there is no benefit.

 As you can see, most people who use their cars for work or business must do at least some record keeping.
 In all cases, you should maintain separate records for each automobile used.